Actipro/WPF-Controls/Documentation/topics/gauge/circular-gauge-features/frames.md

 ---
 # Frames

 The [CircularGauge](xref:@ActiproUIRoot.Controls.Gauge.CircularGauge) frame is made up of a rim and a background.
-Each of which can be configured independenty to create a customized look.
+Each of which can be configured independently to create a customized look.

 ## Frame Rim